json-path/JsonPath/README.md

 	}
 }
 ```
+* `NOTE: The Transformation Feature requires enabling the Option CREATE_MISSING_PROPERTIES_ON_DEFINITE_PATH explicitly.`

-This Transformation feature can also be used to do things like summarization/aggregation on a given Source document when the Source JsonPath makes use of Filters and Functions (min, max, sum etc).
+This Transformation feature can potentially be used to do things like summarization/aggregation on a given Source document when the Source JsonPath makes use of Filters and Functions (min, max, sum etc).

 ```javascript